eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When the agent receives an `UpdateWorkloadState` or an `UpdateWorkload` message, and there are workloads with fulfilled inter-workload dependency conditions, then the agent shall create, update or delete those workloads.

-Comment: The Ankaios agent receives workload states from the Ankaios server and from the workloads the agent manages itself.
-Empty workload states are ignored.
+Comment: The Ankaios agent receives workload states from both the Ankaios server and its managed workloads, and it disregards any empty workload states.

 Rationale: Whenever the agent receives new workload states or updates of workloads, the dependencies of a workload might be fulfilled.